TheMadman/descent-xml/pages/tutorial-01.md

 - `is_error_type` checks if the token given is of one of two error types:
   - `xmltree_classifier_unexpected` means the lexer encountered a character in an unexpected location (for example, an end-of-file inside an element started with `<`)
   - `xmltree_parse_error` means that the parser encountered an error unrelated to the document.
 For example, the C-string parsing interface allocates memory to copy values, which can fail.

+Once you've gotten the program to compile and run, you can progress on to \ref tutorial-02.